 The further that Apple moves in your chosen direction, the more profit you make.
 The further it moves against you, the greater your loss.

 Let’s take a closer look at three key aspects of spread betting:

 The spread is the difference between the buy and sell prices listed on a market, and it is how you’ll pay to open a spread betting position.
 Instead of paying a commission, all the costs to trade are covered in the difference between the buy and sell prices.

 The FTSE 100, for instance, might have a spread of 1 point.
 This means that its buy price will be 0.5 points above its current market price, while its sell price will be 0.5 points lower.
 Your provider’s fees to open and close your position are all contained within that 1-point spread.

 Another key aspect to spread betting is your stake, which is also known as your bet size.
 Selecting a bet size lets you decide how many pounds per point to allocate to each trade, which dictates how much you’ll make or lose for every point that the market moves.

 When spread betting, your stake will be in pounds per point.
-If you bet £5 per point that Apple stock will go up.
-For every point of upward movement, your profit will increase by £5.
-If it drops, then the same will apply to your losses.
+If you bet £5 per point that Apple stock will go up, then you’ll earn £5 for every point of upward movement.
+For every point it drops, you’ll lose £5.